machineghost/Underscore-Grease/README.md

 This allows you to chain as many methods as you want, without ever having to invoke either chain or value:

     _(foo).without_({foo:bar}).compact_().flatten_().items();

+Underscore Grease was created by Jeremy Walker, with feedback from the GitHub user Nami-Doc (in this issue: https://github.com/documentcloud/underscore/issues/933).
+It is licensed under the MIT License.